itsdlhqcp/MTK/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Solution
+To build your app in the cloud: npx eas-cli build --platform android

+production
+To build AND automatically submit: npx eas-cli build --platform android --profile production --auto-submit To submit an already-built app: npx eas-cli submit --platform android --profile production --latest The --latest flag submits your most recent build.
+Note: Your eas.json is configured correctly.
+The issue is that eas submit by itself doesn't build; it only submits existing builds.
+Should I run the build command for you, or do you want to submit an existing build?